leon4rd/test/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.